 - The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
 Staff were aware of their responsibilities in relation to this. - There was a clear leadership structure and staff felt supported by management.
 The practice had a number of policies and procedures to govern activity and held regular governance meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
 This included arrangements to monitor and improve quality and identify risk. - The provider was aware of and complied with the requirements of the duty of candour.
 There was a culture of openness and honesty, which was reflected in the approach to safety.
 All staff were encouraged and supported to record any incidents using the electronic reporting system.
-There was evidence of good investigation, learning and sharing mechanisms in place. - There were systems in place for being aware of notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from patients and staff, which it acted on.
-There was an active patient participation group.
+There was evidence of good investigation, learning and sharing mechanisms in place.

-• There was a strong focus on continuous learning and improvement at all levels.
+- There were systems in place for being aware of notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from patients and staff, which it acted upon.
+There was an active patient participation group. - There was a strong focus on continuous learning and improvement at all levels. - The practice was an accredited training practice for medical students and qualified doctors who were training to become GPs.